 Wisconsin Chapter 128

 Chapter 128 is a voluntary debt consolidation plan through the Wisconsin circuit court.
 Both Chapter 13 and Wisconsin chapter 128, (which is a non-bankruptcy option), reduce and consolidate debt.
 In Chapter 128, you do not need to declare all assets, debt, or income.
 There is no mandatory credit counseling and you don’t have to worry about going to court.
-Learn more about secured and unsecured debt, the automatic stay, qualifications, and other important terms related to Chapter 13 bankruptcy or Wisconsin Chapter 128 during your free consult with a Debt Advisors bankruptcy attorney.
+Learn more about secured and unsecured debt, the automatic stay, qualifications, and other important terms related to Chapter 13 bankruptcy or Wisconsin 128 during your free consult with a Debt Advisors bankruptcy attorney. or which is a non-bankruptcy option to settle debt.

 Debt Collectors Want Their Money